Does a sparse ReLU network training problem always admit an optimum?: Proofs for results in

 To show the contradiction, we start by showing that, as a consequence of \Cref{lemma:discretizedgridexistence} there exists $x \in \Omega$ such that the hypercube whose vertices are the $2^{N_0}$ points

 lies entirely inside a linear region $\mc{P}$ of the continuous piecewise linear function $\mc{R}_\theta$ \cite{arora2018understanding}.
-Denote $K = 2^{\sum_{i = 1}^{L} N_i}$ a bound on the number of such linear regions, see e.g. \cite{montufar2014}\footnote{Guido Montúfar, Razvan Pascanu, Kyunghyun Cho, and Yoshua Bengio.
-On the number of linear regions of deep neural networks.
-In Proceedings of the 27th International Conference on Neural Information Processing Systems - Volume 2, NIPS’14, page 2924–2932, Cambridge, MA, USA, 2014.
-MIT Press.}.
+Denote $K = 2^{\sum_{i = 1}^{L} N_i}$ a bound on the number of such linear regions, see e.g. \cite{montufar2014}.
 Each frontier between a pair of linear regions can be completed into a hyperplane, leading to at most $H = K^2$ hyperplanes.
 Since $p = 3N_0 K^2 \geq 3N_0 H$, by \Cref{lemma:discretizedgridexistence} there exists $x \in \Omega$ such that the claimed hypercube lies entirely inside a polytope delimited by these hyperplanes.
 As this polytope is itself included in some linear region $\mc{P}$ of $\mc{R}_\theta$, this establishes our intermediate claim.

 Now, define $v_0 \coloneqq x$ and $v_i \coloneqq x + (1/p) \mbf{e}_i, i \in \intset{N_0}$ where $\mbf{e}_i$ is the $i$th canonical vector.
 Denote $\mbf{P}\in\mathbb{R}^{N_L\times N_0}$ the matrix such that the restriction of $\mc{R}_\theta$ to the piece $\mc{P}$ is $f_\mc{P}(x) = \mbf{P}x + \mbf{b}$.
 Since $\mbf{P}$ is the Jacobian matrix of $\mc{R}_\theta$ in the linear region $\mc{P}$, we deduce from \Cref{lemma:jacobian} that $\mbf{P} \in \mc{L}_\gI$.
 Since the points $v_i$ belong to the hypercube which is both included in $\mc{P}$ and in $\Omega$ we have for each $i$: